neohiro/BlackGlass/README.md

 Black Glass is a new chat viewer for Second Life, boasting a multi client login functionality.
 It allows for local chat and teleportation (both by double clicking the minimap as to another region).

-Download the .exe file on the right in Releases to help test and improve this project!
+Download and run the .exe file on the right in Releases to help test and improve this project!
 ###

 ###